htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

        copy \\myserver\someshare\my-program.exe
        my-program.exe

-In this example, you’d contact the server MYSERVER as the HTCondor temporary user.
+In this example, you'd contact the server MYSERVER as the HTCondor temporary user.
 However, if you have the GUEST account enabled on MYSERVER, you will be authenticated to the server as user "GUEST".
 If your file permissions (ACLs) are setup so that either user GUEST (or